solana-foundation/developer-content/docs/intro/quick-start.md

 The `update` function implements the logic for modifying an existing message account.
 It takes two parameters:

-1. `ctx: Context<Update>`: Provides access to the accounts specified in the `Update` struct.
+1. `ctx: Context<Update>` - Provides access to the accounts specified in the `Update` struct.
-2. `message: String`: The new message to replace the existing one.
+2. `message: String` - The new message to replace the existing one.

 The body of the function then: